Christense Sorensen

 Christense Sorensen MBE RRC (1885–1958) was an Australian hospital matron and army nurse.
 She served during the First World War and later became a civilian matron.
 She held positions in the Australian Army Nursing Service, Brisbane General Hospital, and Rosemount Repatriation Hospital.
 Upon her retirement she had treated more than a million patients.

 Early life

 Christense Sorensen was born on 5 September 1885 in Sandgate, Queensland.
 Her father was Conrad Emanuel Sorensen, a drayman and veterinarian from Denmark, and her mother was Hannah Maria Antonetta, originally from Norway.
 Christense was the youngest of two daughters and was educated at Sandgate State School.
 When her mother became blind after the birth of her eleventh child, Christense took over looking after the household.

 Sorensen decided that she would become a nurse when she was 10 years old after seeing a person with polio.

 Career

 Early career

 Sorensen began training at the Brisbane General Hospital in September 1910.
 She continued her training until 1913 after which she was placed in charge of the infectious diseases branch of the hospital.
-She became a registered nurse on 8 January 1914 and was subsequently was promoted to sister.
+She became a registered nurse on 8 January 1914 and was subsequently promoted to sister.